 Okta

-With a fully-featured service, Okta are a leader in the Identity-as-a-Service space.
-Okta boast great customer support, deep market penetration and Enterprise Mobility Management support.
+With a fully-featured service, Okta is a leader in the Identity-as-a-Service space.
+Okta boasts great customer support, deep market penetration and Enterprise Mobility Management support.

 SailPoint

-SailPoint are a leading vendor for Identity and Access Management solutions.
+SailPoint is a leading vendor for Identity and Access Management solutions.
 SailPoint’s platform includes compliance reporting, password management and user provisioning capabilities.

 CyberArk